ersJava/inspire-learn-magic/README.md

 # Inspire.
 Learn.
 Magic

+Three fun web services.
+Inspire, generates a motivational quote.
+Learn, produces a coding acronym with its definition.
+Magic, a fortune-telling game.

 ## How It Works

 Inspire.
 An application that randomly provides a motivational quote from an inspirational figure.